 Some details follow, you can also refer to our

-Meeting: Mary Huntoon is a judge and demonstrator from GCA and NGC
+Meeting: Mary Huntoon visited our shores in December.
+She is a judge and demonstrator from GCA and NGC

-demonstrating seasonal table centers using local palm spathes.
+demonstrated seasonal table centers using local palm spathes.
+She

 January – Short

 presentations by: KBB (Anne Hyde), Smith Garden (Betsy Mowbray), Gov’t

 February – Speaker